Takumi Tsuchiya: Youth career

-Representing Nippon Sport Science University Kashiwa High School, Tsuchiya primarily played as a centre-back and captained the team in his third year to a second place finish in the Kanto tournament.
+Representing Nippon Sport Science University Kashiwa High School, Tsuchiya primarily played as a centre-back and captained the team in his third year.

 Club career

 In September 2021 it was announced that Tsuchiya would be joining the first-team squad of Kashiwa Reysol for the 2022 season.
 He made his debut on 13 April 2022, playing 90 minutes in a 3–1 J.League Cup victory against Sagan Tosu.
 He scored his first goal for the club in June 2022, scoring an equalizing goal in an eventual 2–1 win in the third round of the Emperor's Cup against Tokushima Vortis.